ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/articulation-points/lessons/007_real_world_applications.md

 - Implement redundancy where needed
 - Optimize network expansion

+## Emerging Applications in Data Science and AI

+The articulation points concept is finding novel applications in:

+### Natural Language Processing
+Identifying key connector words in semantic networks that bridge different domains or contexts.

+### Recommendation Systems
+Finding broker products that connect different user preference clusters, which can be leveraged for cross-selling strategies.

+### Federated Learning
+Identifying critical nodes in distributed learning networks whose failure would fragment the learning ecosystem.

+### Brain Connectomics
+Neuroscientists use articulation points to identify critical regions in brain networks that coordinate between different functional modules.

 ## Case Study: Internet Backbone Resilience 🌐

 The internet's global infrastructure relies on a complex network of routers and connections.
 By analyzing articulation points in this network, researchers and engineers can: